 This is when your brain needs to take over.
 If you are sad because of losses and feel the need to change direction because, consider buying a little more.
 When it’s so exciting that you are looking at your portfolio value every day and twice on Saturdays (BTW prices don’t change on Saturdays), slow down your purchases or be slightly more conservative.
 It’s not always easy to ignore your gut, but historically starting early and staying the course is the advice I give my clients every day.

 Matthew E. Chope, CFP ® is a Partner and Financial Planner at Center for Financial Planning, Inc. Matt has been quoted in various investment professional newspapers and magazines.
 He is active in the community and his profession and helps local corporations and nonprofits in the areas of strategic planning and money and business management decisions.
-In 2012 and 2013, Matt was named to the Five Star Wealth Managers list in Detroit Hour magazine.

 This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
 Any opinions are those of Center for Financial Planning, Inc. and not necessarily those of Raymond James.
 The information has been obtained from sources considered to be reliable, but Raymond James does not guarantee that the foregoing material is accurate or complete.
 Investing involves risk and investors may incur a profit or loss.